dochy-ksti/docchi/docchi_manual/manual/root.md

       val: 20,
     },
   ],
-  // In Dochy, all names start with capital letters are reserved by the system.
+  // In Docchi, all names start with capital letters are reserved by the system.
 "ID" is one of them.

   // Users can use [a-z][A-Za-z0-9]* for identifiers.